H202Woo/sennosen/README.md

 [ ] Upgrade UI to any Javascript framework ?

 **Do you want to collaborate ?** Join us by dropping an email to mailto:thinkyWoo.gmail.com

-## Why Sen-no-sen ?

-Sen-no-sen (先の先); is a term taken from the japanese martial arts.
-It litteraly translates as "ahead" but is often extended to "initiave".
-In this context it means "to take the intiative (of the attack) just before the opponent initiates any movement".
-During trainings each opponents throw their souls into the perception of every single movement, sign or intention to attack in order to react accordingly.
-The name sen-no-sen has been selected for this project as it aims to build a playground for forecasting and data timeserie analysis.